kocsismate/php-di-container-benchmarks/README.md

 ./benchmark.sh aws
 ```

-The HTML output will be generated in the "var" directory.
+The HTML output will be generated in the "docs" directory.

 ### Usage on your host machine

 If the above possibilities aren't available to you then you have to take several steps before running the benchmark:

 - Install a web server and configure it to be able to serve "public/index.php"
-- Install PHP 7.4 at least with OPcache enabled
+- Install PHP 8.0 at least with OPcache and preloading enabled
 - Install Composer
 - Set the `BENCHMARK_URL` environment variable to the URL where "public/index.php" is available.
 For instance: